 The Background & Summary should provide an overview of the study design, the assay(s) performed, and the data generated, including any background information needed to put this study in the context of previous work and the literature, and should reference literature as needed.
 The section should also briefly outline the broader goals that motivated collection of the data, as well as their potential reuse value.
 We also encourage authors to include a figure that provides a schematic overview of the study and assay(s) design.

-Cropland soil degradation due to natural vegetation remove, unsuitable agricultural activities, and erosion is among the main factors causing soil quality and crop yield decreases.
+Cropland soil degradation due to natural vegetation removal, unsuitable agricultural activities, and erosion is among the main factors causing soil quality and crop yield decrease.
 According to a recent report from the Food and Agriculture Organization of the United Nations (FAO), one-third of soils in the world are infertile due to unsustainable land-use management practices1.
-Cropland conservation management practices, including the use of cover crops within rotations, change from traditional tillage to no-tillage, have been proposed as a way to increase soil carbon and soil health, and many on-site experiments have been conducted to identify the effects of conservation management (e.g., cover crops and no-tillage) on soil properties.
+Cropland conservation management practices, including the use of cover crops within rotations, change from traditional tillage to no-tillage, have been proposed as a way to increase soil carbon and soil health.
+Many on-site experiments have been conducted to identify the effects of conservation management (e.g., cover crops and no-tillage) on soil properties.
 Despite the concept of conservation management has been proposed for decades, there is little consistency in what indicators should be measured and how to actually quantify the soil quality improvement after conservation management.
-In addition, contradictions exist among studies, for example, introducing cover crop as rotation during fallow season usually enhances soil organic carbon2, yet sometimes does not3–5.
+In addition, contradictions exist among studies.
+For example, introducing cover crop as rotation during fallow season usually enhances soil organic carbon2, yet sometimes does not3–5.

-In order to averag means across different individual study with heterogeneous variation, systematic review and meta-analysis were conducted in the past to evaluate the effects of cover crops6, no-tillage7,8, organic farm9, and agroforestry systems10 on crop yield and soil properties.
-However, there are still many challenges in understanding the factors impacting soil health at global scale owing largely to lack of global observation-based dataset of soil health with corresponding information on soil health indicators, background information, and management practices.
-Therefore, it is essential to collect the historical published data and integrate them together to support a comprehensive quantitative assessment on soil quality improvement by conservation.
+In order to average means across different individual studies with heterogeneous variation, systematic review and meta-analysis were conducted in the past to evaluate the effects of cover crops6, no-tillage7,8, organic farm9, and agroforestry systems10 on crop yield and soil properties.
+However, there are still many challenges in understanding the factors impacting soil health at global scale largely owing to lack of global observation-based dataset of soil health with corresponding information on soil health indicators, background information, and management practices.
+Therefore, it is essential to collect the historical published data and integrate them together to support a comprehensive quantitative assessment on soil quality improvement by converting management from traditional to conservation.

 We collected studies which compared agricultural production with traditional management and conservational management.
 Publications that meet the criteria were digitized and the data were integrated into a global soil health database (SoilHealthDB).
 This dataset is freely available and can be continuously updated by including newly publication.
 Such a global soil health dataset based on ﬁeld measurements can be used for providing statistical analysis (e.g., meta-analyses) on a specific soil health indicator.
 For example, the SoilHealthDB including soil erosion, runoff, and nutrient leaching indicators, provides an opportunity to evaluate the non-point pollution, which is a major water contaminant in the globe, under traditional and conservational management.
 In addition, SoilHealthDB provides a common soil health framework for sharing and integrating new field measurements and related information, to better explore factors impacting soil health and cash crop yield.
 Lastly, our soil health data can be potentially upscaled to a global observation-based soil health calculator that would provide valuable information for farmers to determine future cropland management planning.